 The truth is that whatever your goals are, chances are someone out there has already tried it, done it, and perhaps even written about it.
 I believe in the power of experience.
 Why making the same old mistakes that someone already made?
 Instead, seek advice, help, guidance or feedback from those who have already walked the walk.
 Yes, asking is not always easy to do and often involves an expense.
 There may be a book you need to buy, a course to take or a lunch with someone you may need to cover.
 Whatever it is, look at your goals and think about who you need to reach out.
 Word of caution, do not expect everything for free.
 Some things cost money but the results can be life transforming.

 There’s a lot more I can talk about but here you have 4 things to avoid when setting your goals.
-To assist you in achieving your goals in 2017, I have designed a free downloadable tool for you.
+To assist you in achieving your goals, I have designed a free downloadable tool for you.
 The Goal Setting and Progress System for Artists was developed by Dr. Yanina Gomez, a mindset expert and myself, an artist.
 There is no charge for it.
 Simply download, print and use.
 It also comes with a free video training on how to optimize this system.
-Check it out and make 2017 your best year ever!

 Get our FREE Artist Survival Kit!